ePages-de/epages-devportal/_posts/2019/2019-12-03-code-quality-at-epages.md

 On average, the survey participants spend almost as much time reviewing as they do writing code.
 This makes sense given the fact that code reviews are mandatory in many cases.
 One interesting observation is that I couldn't make out a difference between novices (39% of the participants) and experts (61%) here, leading me to the conclusion that our code review culture is less about "the experienced controlling the newbies" and more about knowledge transfer.
 I consider this a good thing.

+Asking for the greatest pain points of code reviews, most complaints I got were about too big change sets or pull requests.
+So if you don't want to disappoint your coworkers, try to keep the changes introduced at once as small as possible.
+The earlier this is considered in the agile product development cycle, the easier it is for a developer to adhere to this rule.

+When I asked about the greatest benefits, most answers my colleagues gave fell into one of three categories: Catching bugs, ensuring consistency and legibility, and knowledge transfer.

+## Tooling

 Adrienne Tacke, whose talk "Conducting humane code reviews" I'm linking above, also points out another golden rule:
 > [Let the robots take over! (they're better at it anyway)](https://adriennetacke.github.io/conducting-humane-code-reviews/#/24)